- Home

 Rather than beating yourself up about mistakes or personal shortcomings, try to laugh at them instead.
 Learning to laugh at yourself isn’t always easy, but it does have a positive impact.
 It can help you overcome feelings of embarrassment and embrace your imperfections.

 Laughing at yourself can also encourage you to take yourself less seriously, which can make life more fun.
-We’re more likely to try new things and grab life with both hands if we’re prepared to laugh off the outcome – whether good or bad.
+We’re more likely to try new things and grab life with both hands if we’re prepared to laugh off the outcome – whether it’s good or bad.

 5. Watch comedy movies or TV shows